 2003 FIRST PARTIAL DIAGNOSIS

-It all started in 2003 when our second child was diagnosed with the disease.
-A partial diagnosis of Limb girdle muscular dystrophy due to sarcoglycan deficiency, They told us that there were 3 types and other investigations were needed.
-I was 7 months pregnant with my fourth child who after a month was born, a beautiful baby apparently, but also sick, it was seen from a blood draw, but there were no symptoms and so we decided that this bad news should not leaving the house and we kept it a secret for 6 years.
+It all started in 2003, when our second child was diagnosed with the disease.
+A partial diagnosis of Limb girdle muscular dystrophy due to sarcoglycan deficiency, they told us that there were 3 types and other investigations needed to be done.
+I was 7 months pregnant with my fourth child, who after a month was born.
+A beautiful baby, apparently, but also sick, it was seen from a blood draw, but there were no symptoms and so we decided that this bad news should have not left the house and we kept it a secret for 6 years.

-After the diagnosis we were not clear about the type of this disease, we were told that as adults these children usually cannot climb stairs, but the doctors also added that they could not say anything about how our children would be after twenty 'years, because the pathology evolved differently according to the subjects.
-Between one hospitalization and the next, my husband and I felt alone, sometimes the loneliness lasted more than a year.
+After the diagnosis we were not sure about the type of this disease, we were told that as adults these children usually cannot climb stairs, but the doctors also added that they could not say anything about how our children would be in twenty years, because the pathology evolved differently according to the subjects.
+Between one hospitalization and the next one, my husband and I felt alone, sometimes the loneliness lasted more than a year.

 THE SEARCH FOR INFORMATION